 The Buyer Lifecycle (BLC) enhances customer intelligence by enabling true, one-to-one marketing.
 BLC tracks the natural progression of customer engagement with your brand - from the moment they become a prospect up until their final purchase.

-Since Actives are so engaged, they are in a prime position for bounceback purchases - so make sure you set up a Trial Buyer Conversion AutoPilot Campaign.
+Converting Trial Buyers is critical for any brand - when 1x Buyers make subsequent purchases, their customer value and loyalty increase dramatically.
+Since Trial Buyers are so recently engaged, they are in a prime position for bounceback purchases - so make sure you set up a Trial Buyer Conversion AutoPilot Campaign.

-In-Market customers are those who are ready to buy again based upon their own individual purchase cadence.
-This is calculated using various behavioral, transactional, and demographic data.
+In-Market customers are those who BuyerGenomics calculated have entered their expected purchase window, and are ready to buy again based upon their own individual purchase cadence.

-Even though we expect In-Market customers to make a purchase soon, it does not necessarily mean they will 100% of the time - it is still important to give them a push at exactly the right time they are ready to buy.
+Though In-Market customers have a higher probability to make a purchase soon, it does not necessarily mean they will make that purchase 100% of the time - it is still important to give them a push at exactly the right time they are ready to buy.

 If In-Market customers fail to make their anticipated purchase, it indicates that they are fading in loyalty.

-Faders are individuals who have missed an expected purchase window, and are beginning to fade in loyalty.
+Faders are individuals who have missed their most recent expected purchase window, and are beginning to fade in loyalty.
 They are no longer buying at the rate that their customer profile suggests they can.

 Although Faders show signs of slipping, they are not yet lost.
 In fact, they cost less to reactivate than the later BLC stages (At Risk and Inactives).